gotson/komga-website/src/faq/README.md

 # Frequently Asked Questions

+## How can I sync reading progress with tracker websites?

+Komga does not support this outside the box.

+You can try [MAL-Sync](https://github.com/MALSync/MALSync) which integrates with Komga and works with MyAnimeList, Kitsu, Anilist and others.

 ## Tachiyomi cannot connect, but works in WebView

 Try disabling the __DNS over HTTPS__ option (in More > Settings > Advanced).